7thwhitburnscouts/website/content/blog/2025/end-of-term-arrangements.md

 Maintaining and adding to the current leadership team is vital to allow the Scout Group to continue providing the excellent Scouting experience we currently do.

-## 8) COMMUNICATION
+## 8 COMMUNICATION

 Please can I remind everyone that our website and Facebook pages exist and are regularly updated with news and information.
-Our website can be found at:

-www.7thwhitburnscouts.org.uk

 Our closed Facebook group - which members and families can request to follow - can be found by searching Facebook for “7th Whitburn Scouts”.
 Please request to join our Facebook group if not already.